hellohaptik/docs_haptik/docs/bot-analytics/analytics-best-practices.md

 ## Adaptability

 While your bot is built for certain actions, you can add to the existing set of user intents.
-You get actionable insights from [Story analysis](https://docs.haptik.ai/bot-analytics/story-analysis) and incoming/outgoing traffic details on the [Node Traffic here](https://docs.haptik.ai/bot-analytics/node-traffic).
+You get actionable insights from [Story analysis](https://docs.haptik.ai/bot-analytics/story-analysis).

 ## Responsiveness